 Private Fee-for-Service Plans (PFFS): Determine how much they’ll pay for services and how much you’ll pay.

 Enrollment and Changes: You can join or switch Medicare Advantage Plans during specific enrollment periods.
 It’s essential to review your options carefully to ensure you have the coverage you want.
-R

 Remember to consider your specific healthcare needs, budget, and preferred providers when choosing a Medicare Advantage Plan.